Leafwing-Studios/fop-rules/docs/rules/combat/acting-in-combat/minor-actions.md

 - **Reveal:** Choose a hiding spot within 6 tiles and reveal it.
   - Focus (Perception).
 You have advantage on this skill check if you are adjacent to the chosen tile, and disadvantage if it is more than 3 tiles away from you.
-- **Size Up:** Learn the attributes, tier and turns per round of a creature of your choice.
+- **Size Up:** Learn the attributes, basic defense, special defenses, tier and turns per round of a creature of your choice.
   - Focus (Anima)
 - **Triage:** Learn the percentage of life, percentage of essence and the number of stacks of exhaustion that another creature is at.
   - Focus (Medicine)